bluething/exercise-reactive/reactiveprogrammingwithrxjava/src/main/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch2/README.md

 Spawn other thread
 `subscribe() `no longer blocks client thread.
 What we need to do is check if the downstream disposed the stream.

+Handling unsubscription immediately before trying to send an event is fine as long as events are pushed relatively often.
+But imagine a situation in which events appear very rarely.
+Observable can only determine that a subscriber unsubscribed when it attempts to push some event to it.
+Sleep the thread before emitting the value.
+But what if the subscriber dispose after receive the item, should we wait until sleep end before emitting new value?